kumarshekharroy/SquaresApp/README.md

 7. `SHA256` hashing algorithm is used to securely store user password in the database.

 8. Register and Login are open endpoints.
-Hence no jwt token is required in call to these endpoints.
+Hence no JWT token is required in call to these endpoints.

-9. `Custom Distributed(using redis)/InMemory(as fallback to distributed)` caching is implemented to improve  performance, scalability and lower the response time.

-10. `SlidingExpirationTime` and `AbsoluteExpirationTime` for the cache can be changed from `CacheConfig` section of `appsettings.{Development/Production}.json` file.
-Set these values to `0` to disable caching.

-11. To make the caching distributed set a valid Redis connection string in `ConnString` field present in the `RedisConfig` section of `appsettings.{Development/Production}.json` file.
-Leave the field empty/blank to continue with InMemory caching.

-12. `/Points/Import` endpoint expect points in csv file format.
-A sample CSV file (`points-import-sample.csv`) for the same has been included in the root directory of the repository.